-The adequacy of the Bank's capital is monitored using, primarily, the rules and ratios established by the Basel Committee on Banking Supervision and adopted by the Central Bank of Bahrain.
-The primary objective of the Bank's capital management is to ensure that it complies with externally imposed capital requirements.
-The Group complied in full with all externally imposed capital requirements during the six months ended June 2010.
+The adequacy of the Group's capital is monitored using, primarily, the rules and ratios established by the Basel Committee on Banking Supervision and adopted by the Central Bank of Bahrain.
+The primary objective of the Group's capital management is to ensure that it complies with externally imposed capital requirements.
+The Group complied in full with all externally imposed capital requirements during the period ended 30 June 2011.